 Highlights: Steep trail delivers you to the edge of the mountain overlooking the city of Canmore.
 Great views also of the east end of Mt Rundle hike (EEOR).

-Count on a long day but most of it offers view of Lake Minnewanka.
-From the lookout it feels like you can see forever.
+Count on a long day when you hike to Aylmer Lookout, though fortunately most of it is pretty with great views of Lake Minnewanka.
+From Aylmer Lookout it feels like you can see forever.
 This is prime grizzly country (we saw mama bear and her three cubs) so go prepared.

 Distance: 23.4 km return to the lookout plus 3.6 km round-trip to Aylmer Pass.